Sayan-001/ClumsyGrad/docs/source/index.rst

 Acknowledgments
 ===============

-* Inspired by PyTorch and other automatic differentiation frameworks.
+* Inspired by PyTorch (obviously!) and other automatic differentiation frameworks.

 Indices and Tables
 ==================